Jabal al Gharbi District

-Jabal al Gharbi (الجبل الغربي Al Ǧabal al Gharbi, The Western Mountain) is one of the districts of Libya.
+Jabal al Gharbi (الجبل الغربي) is one of the districts of Libya.
 It is named after the Nafusa Mountains.
 It was formed in 2007 from the former districts of Yafran, Gharyan and Mizda.
-From 1995 to 1998 Jabal al Gharbi also existed as a Baladiyah or municipality.
+From 1995 to 1998, Jabal al Gharbi also existed as a Baladiyah or municipality.
 Jabal al Gharbi borders Sirte and Misrata to the east, Murqub to the northeast, Tripoli, Jafara and Zawiya to the north, Nuqat al Khams to the northwest, Nalut to the west, Wadi al Shatii to the south and Jufra to the southeast.

 Per the census of 2012, the total population in the region was 157,747 with 150,353 Libyans.
 The average size of the household in the country was 6.9, while the average household size of non-Libyans being 3.7.
 There were totally 22,713 households in the district, with 20,907 Libyan ones.
 The population density of the district was 1.86 persons per km^{2}.

 Per 2006 census, there were totally 104,584 economically active people in the district.